tmcqueen-materials/kafkacrypto/README.md

 ## Undecryptable Messages
 kafkacrypto is designed so that messages being sent can **always** be encrypted once a KafkaCrypto object is successfully created.
 However, it is possible for a consumer to receive a message for which it does not have a decryption key, i.e. an undecryptable message.
 This is most often because the asynchronous key exchange process has not completed before the message is received, or because the consumer is not authorized to receive on that topic.

-To handle this scenario, all deserialized messages are returned as KafkaMessage objects.
+To handle this scenario, all deserialized messages are returned as [KafkaCryptoMessage](https://github.com/tmcqueen-materials/kafkacrypto/blob/master/kafkacrypto/message.py) objects.
 The `.isCleartext()` method can be used to determine whether the message component was successfully decrypted or not:
 ```python
 # consumer is setup with KafkaCrypto deserializers as shown above
 # 'key' refers to the key of key->value pairs from Kafka, not a cryptographic key